Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 Yes — all three Cricket plans include taxes and fees in the listed price.
 The price you see is the price you pay.
 With AutoPay, single-line prices are $30/mo (Sensible), $45/mo (Smart), and $55/mo (Supreme).

 Smart Unlimited and Supreme Unlimited include calling, texting, and data in Mexico and Canada.
 Sensible 10GB does not include MX/CA perks.
-Supreme also includes international texting to 200+ countries.
+Smart and Supreme both include international texting to 200+ countries.

 Supreme Unlimited ($55/mo with AutoPay, taxes included) includes Max Basic with Ads at no extra cost.
 Sensible and Smart do not include any streaming perks.